 Contrary to popular belief, root canal treatments are not painful!
 Thanks to modern dental technology and procedures, most patients undergoing a root canal treatment with us find the entire experience no more painful than having a filling placed!
 And the benefits to getting a root canal when one is needed far outweigh the slight discomfort.
-Root canal, or endodontic, therapy can save your natural tooth, which is always the ideal case.
-Endodontic therapy also has a very high success rate, and with good care many treated teeth can last a lifetime.

 Root canal treatment is needed when the pulp, the soft tissue inside the tooth, becomes infected or damaged.
-When the pulp is damaged, it begins to break down and bacteria multiplies within the pulp chamber, eventually causing an infection or abscessed tooth.
-There are many possible causes of damaged tooth pulp, including: an untreated crack or chip in the tooth, deep decay, repeated dental procedures, large fillings, or trauma to the mouth or face.
+When the pulp is damaged, it begins to break down and bacteria multiply within the pulp chamber, eventually causing an infection or abscessed tooth.
+There are many possible causes of the damaged tooth pulp, including: an untreated crack or chip in the tooth, deep decay, repeated dental procedures, large fillings, or trauma to the mouth or face.

 Although your dentist will determine whether or not endodontic treatment is necessary to save your tooth via examination and x-rays, there are some common signs and symptoms to indicate when root canal therapy could be needed:

 However, it is important to know that sometimes there are no symptoms, yet a tooth can still be infected or damaged.
-An infected tooth must be treated as soon as possible, since infection in a single tooth can spread to other teeth, the surrounding gums and even into the bone, face, neck or head, causing further serious health complications.
+An infected tooth must be treated as soon as possible since infection in a single tooth can spread to other teeth, the surrounding gums, and even into the bone, face, neck or head, causing further serious health complications.